Last Updated on

 4. Winter Shows us the Sunrise … and the Sunset

 During other seasons you may catch one or the other, or neither in the height of Summer if the Sun is up for more hours than you are.
-But experiencing both in one day, reminds us of the tiny spinning planet we are on and its relationship to the vastness of the life-giving Sun.
+But experiencing both the sunrise and the sunset in one day reminds us of the tiny spinning planet we are on and its relationship to the vastness of the life-giving Sun.

 5. Winter Teaches Embodiment

-Warm drinks, hot baths, thick-pile rugs, swathes of woollen blankets and the crackle of a fire – the pleasures of this season are felt.
+Warm green tea (spiked with echinacea?), hot baths, thick-pile rugs, swathes of woolen blankets and the crackle of a fire – the pleasures of this season are felt.
 And there’s no other way to do this than to come home into our bodies and inhabit them fully.

-So instead of hunching your shoulders against the cold, collapse them into a soft scarf.
+So instead of hunching your shoulders against the cold weather, collapse them into a soft scarf.
 Instead of letting your fingers freeze in icy air, envelop them in some super-warm shearling mittens!

-Find sensual pleasure right here.
+Find intimate wellness and sensual pleasure right here.
 In your OWN skin.

 6. Winter Teaches us that Death is Safe

 Death is an undeniable fact of life, but it’s something that our society has become very good at hiding from us, instead advocating only the sanctity of life.
-But death IS life – we are all part of this unending cycle, and cloaking it from view doesn’t make it any less real.
+But death isn’t a lack of health – it IS life – we are all part of this unending cycle, and cloaking it from view doesn’t make it any less real.

 Winter teaches us not to fear death.

 During this season it’s all around us in the natural world, visible as plants and trees die back, but we know that these deaths are a necessary phase before life can return in Spring.
-Winter serves as a powerful and safe reminder of this universal truth.
+Winter serves as a powerful and safe reminder of this universal truth – death is safe.

 7. Winter Fuels Optimism!

 Studies show that constant warm weather doesn’t actually make people happier – it’s much more of a boost to have something bright to look forward to!
-So if you’re somebody who struggles with the long, dark days of winter, see this time as an exercise in optimism.
+So if you’re somebody who struggles to keep your mental, emotional and physical wellness tip-top during the long, dark days of winter, see this time as an exercise in optimism.

 Being optimistic is a powerful form of participation in life!
 And once you start doing this, life will join right in with you.